Welcome to the governors section of Devonport High School for Girls website.

 Date Started: 11/05/2011

 Having graduated from St Anne's College, Oxford, I qualified as a Chartered Accountant with one of the ‘big four’ firms in London.
 Post qualification, I specialised in tax, and have continued to work locally, on a part-time basis, since moving to West Devon in 1990.
-I have also acted as secretary for my husband, who is a consultant radiologist at Derriford, so have a working knowledge of the NHS.
+I have also acted as secretary for my husband, who is a consultant radiologist at Derriford, so have knowledge of the NHS.
 For a number of years I was trustee of a National Mental Health Charity.